hgeaydem/openshift-virt-labs/docs/workshop/content/network-setup.md

 > **NOTE**: You might also like to try going onto each node with `oc debug node/node_name` and running an `ip a`.
 You'll find br1 holding the node's IP!

-Now that the "physical" networking is configured on the underlying worker nodes, we need to then define a `NetworkAttachmentDefinition` so that when we want to use this bridge, OpenShift and OpenShift virtualisation know how to attach into it.
+Now that the "physical" networking is configured on the underlying worker nodes, we need to then define a `NetworkAttachmentDefinition` so that when we want to use this bridge, OpenShift and OpenShift Virtualization know how to attach into it.
 This associates the bridge we just defined with a logical name, known here as '**tuning-bridge-fixed**':

 > **NOTE**: Since we named the bridge `br1` on both nodes in both our NodeNetworkConfigurationPolicy's we don't need to create multiple versions of this `NetworkAttachmentDefinition`.